ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>A slight chance of showers and thunderstorms after 1pm.
 Partly sunny, with a high near 87.
-Southwest wind 1 to 5 mph.
+Southwest wind around 5 mph.
 Chance
          of precipitation is 20%.<br></div>
    </p>
    <p>